 Key Takeaways

-Creating an app can be a fruitful business venture, however, it’s important to have all your legal documents sorted to give your business the best chance possible at success.
+Creating an app in 2025 can be a highly rewarding business venture, but it is imperative that you have all your legal bases covered.
 To summarise what we’ve discussed:

-• Protecting your IP and confidentiality is key
+• Protecting your intellectual property and maintaining confidentiality is essential.

-If you would like a consultation on the legal considerations of developing a mobile app, you can reach us at 0800 002 184 or team@sprintlaw.co.nz for a free, no-obligations chat.
+If you would like a consultation on the legal considerations of developing a mobile app, please contact us on 0800 002 184 or email [email protected] for a free, no-obligations chat.

 About Sprintlaw